Suspicious about a claim at your small business?

 Consider this common scenario...

+You suspect that an injury is not work-related.
 The insurer shares your suspicions about the claim, initiates an investigation and has the worker assessed by an independent medical expert.
 A decision is made that the injury is not work related and the claim is rejected.
 The worker decides to take the matter further, through the dispute resolution process relevant to your jurisdiction which may be a tribunal, conciliation or the courts.
 AT THIS POINT, PREVIOUSLY REJECTED CLAIMS ARE OFTEN ACCEPTED.

 This can leave you in a very bad position, because: